On June 22, 1900 a crime of passion and jealousy shook the El Dorado community

 The selection of Butler County men to serve on the jury would prove to be no easy task.
 Reports indicated that nearly all the men called had formed opinions.
 The defendant’s lawyer was claiming there was no sufficient evidence to prove motive for murder, but the potential jurors were each answering that he had formed an opinion on Jessie’s guilt.
 Despite believing that the prisoner was guilty, some expressed that they felt the death penalty was too harsh.

-Page 3 of 3 - Present during the jury selection were the accused, Jessie Morrison and Olin Castle, the handsome widower.
+Present during the jury selection were the accused, Jessie Morrison and Olin Castle, the handsome widower.

 To the observer, Jessie seemed casual and only appeared interested when a friend was examined and she leaned forward to catch every word.